Kurow Museum is the National Museum of Social Security.

 Our Museum is staffed by volunteers and managed by volunteers.
 Our collection is only as good as the objects gifted by the community.
-We look forward to having a dedicated archive space in the near future and value those working towards making this a reality
+We now have a dedicated archive space.

 CURRENT FEATURED DISPLAYS:

 Our Local Hero: Richie McCaw

 Pop in and visit Carron at the Kurow Museum & Information Centre for information, internet access, car registrations, road miles, newspapers, photocopying services, souvenirs, accommodation bookings, activity bookings, A2O gear and a friendly chat!